2025 Community impact report

 St. Louis County Public Health & Human Services

-Public Health, Children & Family Services, Home & Community Based Services, Behavioral Health, and Economic Services & Supports
+Behavioral Health, Children & Family Services, Economic Services & Supports,

-is a community where all people are safe and healthy.
+A community where all people are safe and healthy.

-is to protect, promote, and improve the health and quality of life in St Louis County.
+To protect, promote, and improve the health and quality of life in St Louis County.

 Our goal is to help people achieve a better life.
 We do this by helping people we serve overcome – or make progress despite – the obstacles blocking their path to self-sufficiency and by working in partnership to improve the health of our entire community.